ammonhaggerty/my-digital-twin/README.md

 ---
 ## ⚙️ Assistants, RAG, realtime and context windows

 As I continued to refine my digital twin project, I explored various methods to organize and access the training data more efficiently.
-Initially, I considered using OpenAI's Assistant API with Vector Files Store, which essentially implements Retrieval-Augmented Generation (RAG).
+Initially, I considered using OpenAI's Assistant API with Vector Files Store, which essentially implements [Retrieval-Augmented Generation](https://www.promptingguide.ai/techniques/rag) (RAG).
 I also looked into Claude's RAG/Vector Store solution, hoping that these approaches would enhance the model's ability to retrieve relevant information on demand.

 However, during my experimentation, I encountered several challenges with these RAG implementations.
 The performance was noticeably slower, which affected the responsiveness of the digital twin.
 Moreover, the quality of the results wasn't as consistent as I expected.
 The model sometimes provided responses that lacked depth or missed the nuanced context I wanted to convey.
 It became clear that the retrieval mechanisms weren't aligning seamlessly with the dynamic nature of the conversations I aimed to facilitate.

-I also considered leveraging the new real-time support features in OpenAI.
+I also considered leveraging the new [realtime API](https://platform.openai.com/docs/guides/realtime) in OpenAI.
 While promising, I found that they currently don't support the rich media functionality that is central to my project's user experience.
 Additionally, these real-time models tended to bias towards general use cases, which diluted the unique personality and specificity I wanted my digital twin to embody.

 Ultimately, I decided to include the entire training corpus directly into the Assistant Instruction context window.
 This approach yielded the best results in terms of both response quality and speed.
 By having all the information readily available within the context, the model could generate more accurate and contextually rich replies without the latency introduced by external data retrieval.
 I'm aware that this method pushes the limits of the current context window, especially during lengthy conversations, but I've noticed that these limitations seem to be expanding rapidly.